Desperate search for survivors after India glacier disaster

 Sajjad HUSSAIN, AFP

-Dozens of workers building a concrete dam on the river bed and grazers leading their cattle along the mountain slopes disappeared beneath the sudden deluge, he recalled.
+Dozens of workers on the river bed and grazers leading their cattle along the mountain slopes disappeared beneath the sudden deluge, he recalled.

 "There was dust and screams all over," the 36-year-old told AFP.